 Can Hot Yoga help my sports injury?

 Hot Yoga has shown the ability to improve or heal a variety of sports injuries.
 From bad back, chronic knee problems to tennis elbow.
-However, Hot Yoga Newcastle teachers are not medically trained and we strongly advise that if you have any sort of injury please consult your doctor to and advise your teacher prior to your class.
+However, Hot Yoga Newcastle teachers are not medically trained and we strongly advise that if you have any sort of injury please consult your doctor and advise your teacher prior to your class.

 Can I still practice Hot Yoga if I have a chronic health problem?